In this guide, you will find everything you need to know about December newsletters.

 Christmas Email Campaign

-Christmas, email campaign, isn’t one email that you send during Christmas to your mailing list.
-To get the full advantage, you have to create a 3-step Christmas email campaign: Pre-Christmas, Christmas, Post-Christmas.
+A Christmas newsletter isn’t one email you send to your mailing list during Christmas.
+To get the full advantage, you must create a 3-step Christmas email campaign: Pre-Christmas, Christmas, and Post-Christmas.

 Step 1: Pre-Christmas